 Use kitchen tongs to transfer the chicken to a sturdy cutting board (be careful because the chicken is hot!).
 Carry the board to the kitchen and work next to the kitchen sink.
 Slide the chicken towards the edge of the cutting board and use the same kitchen tongs to carefully slide out the can into the kitchen sink.

-You can serve Beer Can Chicken with any sides you would serve with classic roast chicken: try roast potatoes, roast broccoli or green beans, or a side salad.
+You can serve Beer Can Chicken with any sides you would serve with classic roast chicken: try roast potatoes, roast broccoli or a green bean casserole, or a side salad.
 If you want to make the sides on the grill too, try grilled peppers or corn.

 The carved chicken can be stored in an airtight container in the fridge for up to 5 days.
 Leftovers can be reheated in the microwave and used in salads, casseroles, or sandwiches.
 Chicken can also be stored in the freezer for up to 3 months.
 Just make sure to seal or wrap it properly to avoid freezer burn.